About the Author

 There’s also professional fulfillment to consider.
 Many anesthesiologists report they feel fulfilled in the job when it is most needed.
 In emergency procedures, surgeons may need everything you can offer.

-Financial Planning and the Role of Income and Hours Worked
+Financial Planning and the Role of Work Hours in Balance

 With a solid financial plan, you have more flexibility in deciding when and how much to work.
 For instance, you can accept longer hours to increase your pay.
 Many anesthesiologists also intentionally lower their salaries by choosing less intensive practice settings.

 Working with a financial advisor helps you make the best decisions.
 You can manage income fluctuations with debt or expenses.
-Most important, you can create financial goals to ensure your anesthesiologist salary ultimately supports your life outside the OR.
+Most important, you can create financial goals that help your career support your life outside the OR — the essence of true anesthesiologist work life balance.

-Grow Your Anesthesiologist Salary With a Solid Financial Plan
+Improve Anesthesiologist Work-Life Balance With a Solid Financial Plan

 Physicians Thrive helps anesthesiologists and other types of physicians live and work on their own terms while also taking the necessary steps to maximize their income.
-We believe that physicians at every stage of their career can build and grow their wealth with the right financial plan.
+We believe that physicians at every stage of their career can build healthier work-life balance and financial stability with the right plan.
 Our financial advisors can help anesthesiologists plan for their financial future, as well as the financial future of their families.

 Contact us today to find out more about how we can work with you to reach your goals and to learn how your finances can work for you and not against you!